 At Canyon Gate Dental in Orem, Lindon, and Vineyard, we firmly believe in preventative dental treatments.
 Our goal is to help you attain and maintain a beautiful, cavity-free smile.
 One of the best ways to achieve this is to apply dental sealants, which can offer preventative benefits for a lifetime.

-Sealants are plastic coatings which are placed in the pits and grooves of back teeth (molars, and sometimes premolars) which protect the teeth against decay-causing bacteria.
-The chewing surfaces of permanent back teeth have deep pits and grooves that are especially susceptible to decay because they are hard to clean.
-Daily cleansing helps remove plaque from teeth surfaces, and fluoride can help strengthen teeth and prevent bacteria from causing decay, but sealants keep plaque from accumulating int he first place and have long been one of the most important cavity-preventing measures available.
-Sealants have been done since the 1970s, and have proven to be very effective in numerous studies.
+Dental sealants are plastic coatings that are placed in the pits and grooves of molars and occasionally premolars.
+Sealants help protect teeth against decay.
+The surfaces of permanent back teeth have deep pits and grooves that are extremely susceptible to decay because they are hard to clean properly.
+While daily brushing removes most plaque and fluoride rinses can help strengthen teeth and prevent bacteria overgrowth, sealants keep plaque from accumulating in the first place.
+Sealants are safe to use and have been considered an effective preventative treatment option since the 1970s.